KarolDuracz/scratchpad/bootloader_x86/tianocore EDK2/demo7 - USB Protocol - device description - but with errors/README.md

+<h1>it doesn't work.
+For debugging purposes only.</h1>
+Look at picture from real hardware.
+After iteration first port on first hub, after 00000000 00000403 is error 12FFFFFF.
+And it should stop here.
+The rest is... errors.
+I have now checked the hardware ID again on Virtualbox - 8086 265C - this is HUB.
+The same here https://www.virtualbox.org/browser/vbox/trunk/src/VBox/Devices/USB/DevEHCI.cpp#L4905

 <h2>EFI_USB2_HC_PROTOCOL.ControlTransfer()</h2>
 I tried to get data about the device but it requires more effort to understand the USB operation.
 And the protocol itself.
 But I managed to dig something up at the end of the day.
 I AM UPLOADING THE .EFI FILE FOR DEBUGGING PURPOSES ONLY.
 I DO NOT RECOMMEND RUN IT ON YOUR OWN MACHINE.
 <br /><br />